WHUIR/GSDMM/README.md

 Each line represents a document, the words in document are separated by a single blank space.

+You also need to provide word2id file for launching the program, the data format is described as follows:
+> word id

+Each line represents a word , the word and its id is separated by a blank space

+**example**:
+> apple,0

 ## Parameter Explanation

 `beta`: the hyper-parameter beta, and the alpha is calculated as 50/numTopic.